melaniehuang/creative-coding-studio/course-material/week-04.md

 }
 ```

-We are using quad() instead of rect() so we can have some control over each corner.
+We are using quad() instead of rect() so we can have some fun over each corner.
 Let's add some randomness to the corners, just a little.

 ```javascript
 function setup() {